 Preparing for the CoP assessment

-Why do I have to log on to the system two weeks before my assessment?
+Why do I have to log on to the system three weeks before my assessment?

-Doing this two weeks before the CoP allows you time to resolve any issues or to find an alternative place to take the assessment.
+Doing this three weeks before the CoP allows you time to resolve any issues or to find an alternative place to take the assessment.
 You will need to schedule an exact time with TestReach as early as possible in this three week period and no later than 72 hours before your assessment time.

 What subjects do I need to revise?

 The CoP assesses competence of every day practice, so you don't need to revise theories or factual information.
 However, you should be familiar with signs and symptoms of mental health conditions, indicators of self-harm and suicidal ideation, and possible side effects of some medication and their impact on therapy.
 We recommend looking at the NHS website and the Mind website for further information about these areas.
 Please also take a look at our candidate guide.

 Why do I need to bring ID with me to the COP?